 Now we are adding some OLE objects into the record of Maria Wyatt.

-This will open the dialog box of “Insert Object” on your screen.
+This will open the dialog box of “Insert Object” dialog box on your screen.

-For creating and inserting any new object select the option “Create New”.
-Other than this, just make a click on “Create from File” option for inserting an already existing file.
+For creating and inserting any new object, select the option “Create New”.
+Other than this, just a click on “Create from File” option for inserting an already existing file.

-1. Here we have chosen the option “Create from File”.
-So, after choosing it you need to assign name and destination of that file which you require to insert.
+- Here we have chosen the option “Create from File”.
+So, after choosing it you need to assign name and the destination of the file that you require to insert.

-1. Now tap to the Browse option.
-After making press on this option make a selection for the image file which you need to insert in your document.
+- Now tap the Browse option.
+After pressing on this option, make a selection for the image file that you need to insert into your document.

-1. Once you get it make a double-click on it eg: Maria.bmp file.
+- Once you get it, make a double-click on it eg, Maria.bmp file.

 On the side of the “browse” button, you can see a “Link” checkbox.
 This checkbox is for determining whether this OLE object, merely linked with the Access database or actually embedded into the database.